skbio.table.phylomix#

 Notes

-The algorithm is based on [1], and leverages phylogenetic relationships to guide data augmentation in microbiome and other omic data.
-By mixing the abundances of phylogenetically related taxa (leaves of a selected node), Phylomix preserves the biological structure while introducing new synthetic samples.
+This method leverages phylogenetic relationships to guide data augmentation in microbiome and other omic data.
+By mixing the abundances of evolutionarily related taxa (tips of a selected node), Phylomix preserves the biological structure while introducing new synthetic samples.

 The selection of nodes follows a random sampling approach, where a subset of taxa is chosen based on a Beta-distributed mixing coefficient.
 This ensures that the augmented data maintains biologically meaningful compositional relationships.

 In the original paper, the authors assumed a bifurcated phylogenetic tree, but this implementation works with any tree structure.
-If desired, users can bifurcate their tree using skbio.tree.TreeNode.bifurcate() before augmentation.
+If desired, the user can bifurcate the tree using bifurcate before augmentation.

 Phylomix is particularly valuable for microbiome-trait association studies, where preserving phylogenetic similarity between related taxa is crucial for accurate downstream predictions.
 This approach helps address the common challenge of limited sample sizes in omic data studies.